 When a family requests to move outside of the HA's jurisdiction, the request must specify the area to which the family wants to move.
+The initial PHA must contact the receiving PHA prior to approving the family's request to move to determine if the receiving PHA will bill or absorb.
+The receiving PHA must respond to the initial PHA's request in writing [24 CFR 982.355(c)(3)].
+If the receiving PHA fails to respond to the initial PHA's request within 2 business days, the family's portability request will be denied.
 Portability outside of HACR's jurisdiction will be approved if the family is eligible for continued assistance and if funding is available.
-The HA may deny a family's request to move under portability if the PHA does not have sufficient funding for continued assistance to support the move in accordance with CFR 982.314 (e)(1) and PIH 2008-43.
+The HA may deny a family's request to move under portability if the PHA does not have sufficient funding for continued assistance to support the move in accordance with CFR 982.314 (e)(1) and PIH 2008 43 2012-42.
 If funding is not available, the family may be denied moving to a higher cost jurisdiction if the receiving agency is "billing" and not "absorbing".

 If a family, within two (2) weeks of the voucher effective date, requests to transfer their rental assistance (exercise portability) to another jurisdiction, for mailing purposes a full sixty five (65) day voucher term will be granted.
 If the family requests portability after the two week window of opportunity, the receiving housing authority must first confirm that they will receive the family with the existing time remaining on the voucher.
 If the receiving housing authority will not accept the family with the existing time remaining on the voucher, the HA will be unable to exercise portability to that jurisdiction on behalf of the family.
+The receiving PHA must issue a voucher to the ported family that does not expire before 30 calendar days from the expiration date of the initial PHA's voucher.
+The receiving PHA must contact the initial PHA if the family's voucher expires before the family arrives at the receiving PHA to determine whether the initial PHA will extend the voucher [24 CFR 982.355(c)(13)].
 A reasonable accommodation for a voucher extension may be requested by the family, and approved by the HA, if a nexus between the disability and the request is present and may require verification by a licensed professional.